 This section must be completed for each LCAP year.
-When developing the LCAP in year 2 or year 3, copy the "Demonstration of Increased or Improved Services for Unduplicated Students" table and mark the appropriate LCAP year.
-Using the copy of the table, complete the table as required for the current year LCAP.
-Retain all prior year tables for this section for each of the three years within the LCAP.
+When developing the LCAP in year 2 or year 3, copy the "Demonstration of Increased or Improved Services for Unduplicated Students" table and enter the appropriate LCAP year.
+Using the copy of the section, complete the section as required for the current year LCAP.
+Retain all prior year sections for each of the three years within the LCAP.